Deepak8519M/REACT-JS-Basic-Projects-10/README.md

    A simple app to increment, decrement, and reset a counter.
 Demonstrates `useState` and basic event handling.

 2. ### 📃 `To-Do App`
    A minimal To-Do list application where users can add and delete tasks.
-Introduces conditional rendering, form handling, and dynamic list rendering.
+Introduces `conditional rendering`, `form handling`, and `dynamic list rendering`.

 3. ### 🧮 `Calculator App`
    A functional calculator built with React and styled using CSS.
 Features dynamic input, expression evaluation, and a clear display.